Understanding Calgary's City Assessment Value

 Understanding City of Calgary Property Assessment, is important to determine how assessed value compares to market value

-When homeowners in Calgary encounter discrepancies between the assessed value and what they perceive as the market value of their property, they have a recourse to address these issues.
-The City of Calgary provides a 60-day Customer Review Period following the mailing of annual assessment notices, during which property owners can discuss their assessments with a City assessor.
-If unresolved, a formal complaint can be filed with the Calgary Assessment Review Board (ARB) before the final complaint date shown on the Assessment Notice.
-The complaint process requires detailed reasoning, supported by evidence such as comparable property information.
+If homeowners in Calgary believe there is a discrepancy between the assessed value and the market value of their property, they have options to address it.
+The City of Calgary offers a 60-day Customer Review Period after annual assessment notices are mailed.
+During this time, property owners can discuss their assessments with a City assessor.
+If the issue isn’t resolved, a formal complaint can be filed with the Calgary Assessment Review Board (ARB) before the final complaint date listed on the Assessment Notice.
+The complaint process requires detailed reasoning and evidence, such as information about comparable properties.

-It’s important to note that tax payments must still be made by the due date, even when a complaint is filed.
-Successful complaints can lead to adjustments in assessed value, with potential tax refunds for the property owner.
+It’s important to note that property taxes must still be paid by the due date, even if a complaint is filed.
+Successful complaints can lead to adjustments in assessed value and potential tax refunds.

 Resource